NCBI-Hackathons/RetroSpotter/README.md

 ## Further Work

 * Run again with better control set.
-* Improve Reference HER set!
+* Improve Reference HERV set!
 Currently some stuff in there that doesn't fit.
 * Complete pipeline automation so that the results are reproducible.
 * Link up with metadata from SRA.

 ## People/Team

+* Olaitan I. Awe (Programmer, Writer and Project Maintainer)

+* Joseph Halstead (Team Lead and Programmer)

 * Ian Taukulis (Programmer)

-* Joseph Halstead (Team Lead and Programmer)

 * Jozef Madzo (Sys Admin and Programmer)

 * Xiaoyu Zhai (Writer and Programmer)

-* Olaitan I. Awe (Writer and Programmer)
+* Ben Busby (Resources)

 ## References